acaulkin/RPCode/README.md

 # rpcode README

-Welcome to RPCode!
-Gain xp and level up while coding.
+Welcome to RPCode, an extension for vscode that allows you to gain  xp and level up while coding.
 Declare a variable?
 1 xp!
 write a for loop?
 5 xp!
 Have fun!